ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   - "anchor_cnf", used by the AS to provide C with the public keys of trust anchors, which C can use to validate the public key of an RS (e.g., as provided in the "rs_cnf" parameter defined in {{RFC9201}} or in the "rs_cnf2" parameter defined in this document).

-  - "token_series_id", used by the AS to provide C with the identifier of a token series, and by C to ask the AS for a new access token in the same token series that dynamically updates access rights.
+  - "token_series_id", used by the AS to provide C with the identifier of a token series and by C to ask the AS for a new access token in the same token series that dynamically updates access rights.
 A corresponding access token claim, namely "token_series_id", is also defined.

 * It extends the semantics of the "ace_profile" parameter for the OAuth 2.0 token endpoint at the authorization server defined in {{RFC9200}} (see {{sec-updated-ace-profile-parameter}}).

 * It defines how C and the AS can coordinate on the exchange of the client's and resource server's public authentication credentials, when those can be transported by value or identified by reference in the access token request and response (see {{sec-coord-exchanged-cred}}).

-  This extends the semantics of the "rs_cnf" parameter for the OAuth 2.0 token endpoint defined in {{RFC9201}}, and therefore updates {{RFC9201}}.
+  This extends the semantics of the "rs_cnf" parameter for the OAuth 2.0 token endpoint defined in {{RFC9201}} and therefore updates {{RFC9201}}.

-* It amends two of the requirements on profiles of the ACE framework (see {{sec-updated-requirements}}).
+* It amends two of the requirements on profiles of the ACE framework originally compiled in {{Section C of RFC9200}} (see {{sec-updated-requirements}}).

 * It deprecates the original payload format of error responses that convey an error code, when CBOR is used to encode message payloads in the ACE framework.
 For such error responses, it defines a new payload format according to the problem-details format specified in {{RFC9290}} (see {{sec-updated-error-responses}}).